MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-199-Civilian-Health-Medical-Program-Uniformed-Services-CHAMPUS/section-199.4.md

 (vi) Preadmission authorization was available but not requested, or concurrent review requirements were not followed.

-[51 FR 24008, July 1, 1986]Editorial Note:For Federal Register citations affecting § 199.4, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+[51 FR 24008, July 1, 1986]Editorial Note:For Federal Register citations affecting § 199.4, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Effective Date Note:At 85 FR 27927, May 12, 2020, paragraph (g)(52) was revised, effective May 12, 2020.
+The amendment is in effect until the expiration of Proclamation 9994 of March 13, 2020, published at 85 FR 15337, Mar.
+18, 2020.